-Without asset protection planning, a client subject to a potential liability or an actual judgment will lose all assets not exempt by the law.
+Without any asset protection planning, a client subject to a potential liability or an actual judgment will lose all assets not exempt by the law.
 With professional and advanced asset protection, collection of a judgment can be made difficult (though never impossible) and the debtor gains substantial leverage in negotiating a reasonable settlement of a creditor’s claim.
-Therefore, a reasonable goal of domestic or offshore asset protection should be to position yourself in a substantially improved bargaining position with future creditors.
+Therefore, a reasonable goal of domestic or offshore asset protection is to put yourself in a substantially improved bargaining position with future creditors.